Fat Biking 101: How to get out riding in Fernie this winter

 Local rider, Troy Nixon speaks of his passion for the new winter sport

 Fat bikes are just like any other bike, but with custom forks and extra-wide tires to provide extra stability, grip and stopping power in the snow.
 It's a self-powered activity; you can go anywhere you feel comfortable riding.
 It's also great exercise!
 Just like nordic skiing and snowshoeing, it's a great cardiovascular workout and uses a good range of muscles but is also low-impact thanks to the forgiving snow conditions and bike suspension.

-Fat bikes can be rented at the Guides Hut and Gearhub Sports in downtown Fernie - perfect if you're planning to ride the town trail network.
+Fat bikes can be rented at the Ski Base and Gearhub Sports in downtown Fernie - perfect if you're planning to ride the town trail network.
 Fernie Alpine Resort and Quest Fall Line Sports have bikes for rental at the resort.
 Most rental fat bikes come equipped with a frame bag containing a few trail essentials and run on low tire pressures to maximise grip.

 What should I wear when fat biking?

 It may be -10°c out there, but you'll definitely don't want to be overdressed for your ride.
 It wouldn't be Fernie if conditions weren't susceptible to change at a moments notice.
 Be smart and dress in light removable layers so you have the option to remove or add layers throughout your ride according to how you feel.